What to consider when creating your business plan

-I can’t tell you how many times I’ve heard a lawyer say, “I’d be happy with $150,000 per year.” $150,000 isn’t a small amount of money, but after you factor in life expenses such as saving for retirement, vacations, college funds, home repairs, vehicles, braces, emergencies, etc., that number gets eaten away quickly.
+Often, you’ll hear lawyers say, “I’d be happy with $150,000 per year.” $150,000 isn’t a small amount of money, but after you factor in life expenses like saving for retirement, vacations, home repairs, vehicles, emergencies, etc., that number gets eaten away quickly.
 More importantly, there’s no extra room for investment in hiring or marketing to grow your law firm.

 Be generous when estimating the costs of your goals, and write down a number that scares you.
 You’ll be much better off planning with that number in mind from the beginning.

 If you are only doing two or three cases per month, the number you came up with above might look outrageous.
-I can assure you it’s not.
+It’s not.
 For example, let’s use $250,000 a year in annual revenue as our goal.

-$250,000 per year might seem crazy if you’re only doing a couple of cases per month, but keep in mind that you’re not expected to get to this number in thirty days.
-You’re going to gradually work up to it.
+$250,000 per year might seem crazy if you’re only doing a couple of cases per month, but keep in mind that you’re going to gradually work up to it.